1pani/1pani.github.io/_posts/2020-05-27-merchant-name-cleaning.md

 Enter the CSR matrix, which stores only the matrix’s nonzero values and references to their original location.

-This is an oversimplification and you can [learn the nitty gritty here](https://towardsdatascience.com/handling-sparse-matrix-concept-behind-compressed-sparse-row-csr-matrix-4fe6abe58a7a).
+This is an oversimplification and you can [learn the nitty-gritty here](https://towardsdatascience.com/handling-sparse-matrix-concept-behind-compressed-sparse-row-csr-matrix-4fe6abe58a7a).
 The important takeaway is that the CSR format saves memory while still allowing for fast row access and matrix multiplication.

 ### Step II: Using cosine similarity to calculate the proximity between strings